Jason2Brownlee/AuthoritySite/README.md

 ## Thesis

-I focus on technical writing for developers.

 My thesis is that developers are lazy and under huge time pressures.
 They would prefer to search for and copy-paste answers online rather than read API docs.
 I refer to this as: "_no one will RTFM_".
 Additionally, most APIs are open source and most API docs are terse and user-hostile.

 Therefore I create websites to answer all the common questions in a given niche with the goal of becoming a trusted resources.
 I offer free tutorials, free guides and free email courses, then offer paid information products for those readers looking to take the next step.

 I also love daily writing, I love helping/serving developers, and I love figuring out messy technical topics.
 Therefore, the business model and work required fit me well.
 Consider whether they fit you.

-This model is repeatable, it is a skill that can be taught/learned, and it can be improved upon.
-Therefore continuous study of the model itself is critical.
+This model is repeatable, it is a skill that can be taught/learned, and it can be iteratively improved upon.
+Therefore continuous study of the model itself (this project) is an important part of the model.

-The resources I recommend below support this thesis.
+Below are the best resources to support this thesis.

-**Remember**: Reading without changing behavior or taking action is procrastination.
-Start then read.

 ## Blogs/Podcasts, Courses, Essays